graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

     - Let {coercedValue} be the result of coercing {innerValue} according to the input coercion rules of {inputType}.
     - Return {coercedValue}.
 - Return {plan}.

+TODO: delete this plan?
+Leaves are already coerced; we coerce lists implicitly, maybe we don't need it?
+Really comes down to variables, methinks.

 InputNonNullPlan(aether, innerPlan):